influence-usa/campaign-finance_state_OH/README.md

 I am in the process of dividing these files associated json files into their  correct directory.
 The directory structure is at the end of the README.
 I'll try and have it all set to go in a few days.
+UPDATE:
+I've divided the filesystem to reflect the diffferent table types.
+Also there is a bad_date field provided in every Year folder.
+The bad dates are mostly(if not all) empty date fields. note:the year is extracted from the file name.
 Installation
 ------------
 You must edit the config.py file and change the 3 paths:<br>